napari/napari.github.io/tutorials/fundamentals/getting_started.md

-# getting started with napari
+# Getting started with napari

 Welcome to the getting started with **napari** tutorial!